Sajidur78/NootLangPlusPlus/README.md

 ```

 ### Type Safe?
-Types are too confusing to Yeeters, so YeetLang++ doesn't bother with them at all!
+Types are too confusing to intellectuals, so YeetLang++ doesn't bother with them at all!
 Everything is just a "number."
 You could technically store a float* at the current cell being pointed to.
 Or a byte.
 Signed/Unsigned.
 It doesn't matter!**

 *Floats doesn't exist